 Puberty is a period of rapid and radical physical, psychological and social change during which a child, in physiological terms, becomes an adult capable of reproduction.

-For adolescents with T1D, they need to understand that sexual activity can affect blood-sugar levels, at times causing low levels from exertion or high levels from stress; it differs with each person.
+For young people with T1D, they need to understand that sexual activity can affect blood-sugar levels, at times causing low levels from exertion or high levels from stress; it differs with each person.

 Hopefully, your teen will realize that these additional factors simply mean he /she has to take sexual activity very seriously and consider waiting before engaging in sex.

 We all know the importance of protection from sexually transmitted diseases (STDs) and unwanted pregnancy.
-This is especially true for teens with diabetes.
-Girls can become pregnant, and boys can father a child.
+Girls can become pregnant, and boys can father a child!